-Inga Rademacher joined the Department of European & International Studies at King's College in September 2018 after teaching Political Economy at Goldsmiths College (University of London).
-Inga holds a PhD in Political Science from the Max Planck Institute of the Study of Societies in Cologne/University of Osnabrueck.
-She completed her undergraduate degree and a diploma in Political Science at the Goethe-University Frankfurt.
+I joined the Department of European & International Studies at King's College in September 2018 after teaching Political Economy at Goldsmiths College (University of London).
+I hold a PhD in Political Science from the Max Planck Institute of the Study of Societies in Cologne/University of Osnabrück where I submitted my thesis 'Common Ground: Justifications of Neoliberal Tax Cuts in the US and Germany'.
+My undergraduate degree and a diploma in Political Science were awarded by the Goethe-University Frankfurt.

 My research explores how micro-strategies contribute to global economic phenomena.
 I examine the critical juncture in the fiscal and monetary policy which led to the rise of finance and austerity.
 Instead of exploring strategies of states, I propose to focus on the different interests, strategies and conflicts within the state.
 I find that the rise of austerity and global finance resulted from a power struggle between central bankers and governments.
 While central bankers wanted to curtail government influence in the fiscal sphere, governments planned to limit central bank independence.
 To win this conflict, central bankers used strategies to sidestep governments.
 These included the negotiations about the end of the Bretton Woods system and domestic and international financial liberalisation.
 Theoretically, I propose to embed institutionalist approaches of state-actor strategies into IPE approaches.